raphaelricardo10/tavares-ramos/README.md

 The PHP is used to separate the Header and Footer files, to connect my database and to send e-mails with PHPMailer.
 I made a template page which describes each professional inserted in my database, so it is much easier to do CRUD operations.
 The javascript is used for a better responsiveness in the homepage grid and for a better hover animation in the header navbar.
 The website is intended to be fully responsive using bootstrap and a little of media queries.

+All the pictures and icons are available for free in image banks.
+I only have made a few of modifications to adapt them to the color palete.

 https://www.tavaresramos.com.br